 - Casa Mia Restaurant – a stone’s throw from the marina, Casa Mia screams romance: low lights, casual yet classy, it is warm and inviting, and the food is excellent.
 Italian favourites and specialities are served alongside several Greek dishes.

-- 147 Italian – modern and stylish with lashing of redbrick and dark leather seating, the 147 sits on Dunlop Street and offers a relaxed dining experience with some seriously tasty Italian dishes.
-The menu isn’t huge, but it’s a clear case of quality over quantity at this restaurant.
+- One Forty-Seven Italian – modern and stylish with a lashing of redbrick and dark leather seating, the One Forty-Seven sits on Dunlop Street and offers a relaxed dining experience with some seriously tasty Italian dishes.
+The menu isn’t huge, but this restaurant has a clear case of quality over quantity.

 - PIE Wood Fired Pizza Joint – just across the road from Centennial Beach, PIE is a colourful, bustling pizza parlour where good food and plenty of fun is the name of the game.
 A staggering choice of pies is available alongside plates of pasta, salads and a raft of starters.